 Sophia’s study on FAR proteins modulating host immunity was published in PLoS Pathogens.
 This was a collaborative effort with the University of Victoria, UC San Diego, and Naoki Yamanaka’s lab here at UCR.
 This represents the first paper that we have published on a specific nematode protein effector.
 It’s also the first published collaboration with Naoki Yamanaka, Omar Akbari, and Marty Boulanger.
 Hopefully more to come!

 Graduate student Sophia Parks has accepted a position as a postdoctoral scholar in Dr. Manuel Amieva’s lab at Stanford University.
 In addition, she was selected to be one of the inaugural Propel Scholars, a newly formed Postdoctoral Scholar program at Stanford University’s School of Medicine (https://propel.stanford.edu/scholars/).
 Sophia begins her postdoctoral appointment in January.

 Congratulations to Jake, for receiving the Meritorious Student Paper Award at this year’s American Society of Parasitologists meeting.
-Jake presented on his work describing Tarantobelus jeffdanielsi, a new nematode parasite of tarantulas.
+Jake presented on his work describing a new species of Tarantobelus, which is a new nematode parasite of tarantulas.
 Way to go Jake!

 Like many labs, we were effectively shutdown for 3 full months in 2020 and have gradually been resuming full research activity as restrictions have decreased.
 So far this year, we published our first study of nematode effectors, where Sophia Parks and colleagues have illustrated the immunosuppressive potential of nematode FAR proteins.
 Jake Schurkman published an excellent review of EPN-Gastropod interactions.
 And Adler Dillman managed to publish data obtained in his graduate studies showing that EPNs jump with greater velocity and acceleration than previously reported.
 The high-speed videos of nematode jumping have finally been published.